Home

 Can the tree be saved?

-If branches have broken off without tearing the trunk, the stubs can be cleanly cut and it is highly likely that the tree or large shrub can be saved.
+Obviously the above tree not getting saved.
+But go outside and look at your tree damage: If branches have broken off without tearing the trunk, the stubs can be cleanly cut and it is highly likely that the tree or large shrub can be saved.
 To prevent further tree damage, branches of similar length and weight may need to be carefully pruned or removed.

 Other issues to consider are the overall balance of the weight of remaining limbs.
 Is the tree now lopsided with respect to weight?
 Would a thorough pruning correct the weight balance so that it no longer a liability for falling over at some point in the future?